yousiftouma/cygni-talent-deploy/readme.md

    drwxr-xr-x  7 <USERNAME>  <USERGROUP>  4096 Mar 26 12:00 <USERNAME>
    ```

-   <USERNAME> and <USERGROUP> should be the owners of the /home/<USERNAME> directory.
+   `<USERNAME>` and `<USERGROUP>` should be the owners of the `/home/<USERNAME>` directory.
 If not, something has gone wrong.

-## Step 03 - Set up SSH access
+## Step 03 - Set up public key authentication

-In Step 01, you gave yourself access to log in to the server as the `root` user.
-In this step you will give yourself access to log in as the new admin user as well.
-To do this, you need to add your public key to that users `authorized_keys` file.
-Since we already have added our public key to the root users `authorized_keys`, we can just copy `/root/.ssh/authorized_keys` to `/home/<USERNAME>/.ssh/authorized_keys`.

-It is important that the correct permissions are set on the `authorized_keys` file.
-It needs to be owned by the applicable user and it is recommended that only that user can read and write to the file.
+You will be able to log in to the server as the admin user using your password.
+However, it is easier and more secure to use public key authentication.
+It will enable you to log in to the server without providing your password.

+1. On your local machine, create a new ssh key using the tool `ssh-keygen`.

+   If you already have an SSH-key that you can use, you can skip this step.
+Otherwise, you can use the default options when prompted.
+If you want to, you can choose a different filename or location for your key.

+   **NOTE** Do not overwrite any of your already existing keys!
+The program will warn you before that happens.

-1. On the server, copy `/root/.ssh/authorized_keys` to `/home/<USERNAME>/.ssh/authorized_keys`.
+1. On your local machine, copy your public SSH-key to the server to allow admin login using SSH.

-1. On the server, set correct permissions on `/home/<USERNAME>/.ssh` and `~/.ssh/<USERNAME>/authorized_keys`.

-   Expected permissions are as follows:
+   The simplest way is to use the utility `ssh-copy-id`.
+Check `man ssh-copy-id` for more information.
+You will be prompted for the admin password on the server.

+1. On your local machine, log in as the admin user on the server using your SSH key.
+The following command should work without being prompted for the user password.

    ```
-   ls -la ~/home/<USERNAME>/.ssh
-   drwx------ 2 <USERNAME> <USERGROUP> 4096 Mar 26 12:00 .
-   drwxr-xr-x 6 <USERNAME> <USERGROUP> 4096 Mar 26 12:00 ..
-   -rw------- 1 <USERNAME> <USERGROUP>  396 Mar 26 12:00 authorized_keys
+   ssh <USERNAME>@cygni-deploy
    ```

-1. Log out from the SSH session.

-1. On your local machine, log in as the new user from your local machine.

    If you can not log in, try to find out what is going wrong.

    1. Add `--verbose` to the ssh command, this will print debug logs.
-   1. Log back in as root on the server and check the logs for the SSH server `journalctl --follow --identifier sshd`.
+   1. Log in as root on the server and check the logs for the SSH server `journalctl --follow --identifier sshd`.

    It is important that you do not move on until you have successfully logged in as the new admin user.

+1. On the server, verify the contents of `/home/<USERNAME>/.ssh/authorized_keys`.
+It should contain the public key (or keys) that you copied using `ssh-copy-id`.
+The contents of this file is what determines which keys you can use to log on as the admin user.

 ## Step 04 - Secure SSH

-Currently, `root` is still allowed to login to the server using either the root password or SSH public key.
+Currently, both root and the admin user are allowed to login to the server using their password.
 This is a potential security threat as there is only one factor that protects you from giving someone full access to the server.
 There are many different ways to secure your server and there are trade offs to consider in terms of convenience and security.

-We are going to disable password authentication as a login method for all users and disable root login altogether.
-This means that we have added one extra layer of security.
+You are going to disable password authentication as a login method for all users and disable root login completely.
+Effectively, you have added one extra layer of security.
 To gain admnistrative powers on the server, an attacker would need both your private SSH key and your admin password.

 The SSH server settings are defined in `/etc/ssh/sshd_config`.
 Files ending in `*.conf` in the directory `/etc/ssh/sshd_config.d/` are included by default in Ubuntu.
 See `man sshd_config` on the server for more information.